ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 <button onclick={() => reset()}>Reset</button>
 ```

-You can have a regular script block, and a `module` script block in your component.
+You can also have a regular script block, and a `module` script block in the same component.

 ## Transitions And Animations